mikeosei5177/Automating-Infrasturcture-Deployment-With-CloudFormation/README.md

 Task 4: Exploring templates with AWS CloudFormation Designer

 i.
-I navigated to the designer section of CloudFormation and uploaded the second lab-application file to show the interrelationship between the templates resources.
+I navigated to the designer section of CloudFormation ii.
+I uploaded the second lab-application file to show the interrelationship between the templates resources.

 ![image](https://github.com/user-attachments/assets/dd60f1c1-4318-4795-a3cb-5d4575990ba9)